 For the first few months, I felt pleasantly unmoored from my life in the U.S. I had many questions swirling in my head about how everything worked, but my language skills were so rudimentary that I mostly just watched and observed.

 The experience of not understanding the language allowed me to embark on unexpected adventures.
-One afternoon, a young girl named Brisea asked me if I wanted to walk with her and her grandma to a "Rosario" in a nearby town.
-I didn't know what "Rosario" meant, but I said yes anyway.
+One afternoon, a young girl named Brisea asked me if I wanted to walk with her and her grandma to a "rosario" in a nearby town.
+I didn't know what "rosario" meant, but I said yes anyway.
 During the walk, a huge bull appeared out of the forest and chased us for a good quarter of a mile.
 We reunited on the road, laughing and panting, continuing on our way.
 When we arrived at our destination, one look at the women dressed in black and the somber faces told me all I needed to know about what "rosario" meant.

 Not grasping this foreign language transformed me from my typical extroverted self into a quiet observer who could only communicate basic concepts in the language all around me.
 During this transition period, I gained an unexpected skill.
 I learned how to stop focusing only on words to understand my world.
 I started to carefully listen for cues in the tone of voice, to observe body language and gestures, to clear everything else from my mind, and only concentrate on that one individual, a moment at a time.
 My intense focus allowed me to gather the data needed to understand the message.
 It kept me in the present and freed me from judgment or working on my response in advance.